-Submit 1-page paper bibliography via e-mail (no attachments, please)
+Submit 1-page paper bibliography via e-mail attachment

-11. November 23: Citizenship and Consumption in the Postwar Era
+11. November 21: Citizenship and Consumption in the Postwar Era

-- Texts: Erica Carter, "Alice in the Consumer Wonderland," Gender and Generation, eds., Angela McRobbie and Mica Nava, 185-214. - Victoria de Grazia, Irresistible Empire (2005), Ch.
-7, "The Consumer-Citizen." - Emily S. Rosenberg, "Consumer Capitalism and the End of the Cold War," in The Cambridge History of the Cold War, Vol. III, Endings, eds.
-Melvyn P. Leffler and Odd Arne Westad. - Sheila Fitzpatrick, "Things Under Socialism: The Soviet Experience," in The Oxford Handbook of the History of Consumption, ed.
+Texts: Erica Carter, "Alice in the Consumer Wonderland," Gender and Generation, eds., Angela McRobbie and Mica Nava, 185-214.

+Victoria de Grazia, Irresistible Empire (2005), Ch.
+7, "The Consumer-Citizen."

+Emily S. Rosenberg, "Consumer Capitalism and the End of the Cold War," in The Cambridge History of the Cold War, Vol. III, Endings, eds.
+Melvyn P. Leffler and Odd Arne Westad.

+Sheila Fitzpatrick, "Things Under Socialism: The Soviet Experience," in The Oxford Handbook of the History of Consumption, ed.
 Frank Trentmann.

-The Marriage of Maria Braun (Fassbinder, 1979).
+The Marriage of Maria Braun (Fassbinder, 1979) (stream on CLIO via Kanopy).